sidorovichva/coupons-javaonly-mariadb/README.md

 )

-Tech: Lots of SQl querries wrapped by custom builder, custom exceptions, Connection Pool, DBDAOs, all DB settings, exceptions, facades, job runner and console interface for all types of users
+Tech: Lots of SQl querries to MariaDB wrapped by custom builder, custom exceptions, Connection Pool, DBDAOs, all DB settings, exceptions, facades, job runner and console interface for all types of users